mei0872/best-chance-studio/README.md

 > *"The pull list is how we find each other."*

 We have more ideas than hands.
 If you want to build something that matters — not theoretically, but in a way where you can watch the outcome data — this is the place to do it.

 ---

-## Why We Built This

-Kip and Michele Meierhofer have fostered roughly 100 dogs a year out of their home in Collierville, TN since 2019.
-Seven dogs of their own.
-Weekend after weekend sitting down to write descriptions for dogs who deserved better — no tools, no feedback loop, no coaching on what actually moves an adoption.

-Beth Aversa runs Blues City Animal Rescue in Memphis.
-About 500 dogs a year.
-Weekly transport runs up the East Coast and into Chicago.
-She was our first real conversation — and she said the same thing Kip had been feeling for years: the talent to move dogs faster already exists inside every rescue.
-Nobody ever gave them the infrastructure.

-Michele has 20+ years of marketing leadership.
-Kip spent 25 years building enterprise systems at Northwestern Mutual.
-They know exactly who adopts and what they need.

-This isn't a concept.
-They've been living it.

----